lorisunjunbin/petp/readme.md

 # ![image](./image/petp_small.png) PET-P

-This is a techno-person RPA toolkit, a configurable handy task runner/execution engine built by python, friendly for DevOps, and automation tests.
+This is a techno-person RPA toolkit, a configurable handy task runner/execution engine built by Python, friendly for DevOps, and automation tests.

-**PET** is short for Pipeline-Execution-Task, which represents the execution unit up-down, pipeline may combine multiple executions, and each one contains various tasks.
+**PET** is short for Pipeline-Execution-Task, which represents the execution unit up-down, the pipeline may combine multiple executions, and each one contains various tasks.
 The last **P** means processor, which handles the specific task one-to-one.